piojablonski/cl-assignment/DECISIONS.md

 | POST       | /rooms/:roomName/messages | Sends a message to a chat room                     |
 | GET        | /rooms/:roomName/messages | Gets the latest messages from a chat room          |

-## Architecture and files organisation
+## architecture and files organisation

 ### files, modules, layers
 I will use a single Nest module `rooms` containing directories for each layer: